-Quarterly house price to rent ratio in Europe 2023, by country
+House price to rent ratio in Europe 2024, by country

-In the second quarter of 2023, Turkey, Latvia, Portugal, and Czechia had the highest house price to rent ratio in Europe.
-The four countries ranked the highest, with house price to rent indices exceeding 160 percent.
-The house price to rent ratio is an indicator of the affordability of owning housing over renting across European countries and is calculated as the nominal house prices divided by a rent price index.
-The higher the ratio, the more the gap between house prices and rental rates has widened since 2015 when the index base was 100.
+In 2024, Turkey, Iceland, Portugal, and Hungary had the highest house price to rent ratio index in Europe.
+The four countries ranked the highest, with house price to rent indices exceeding 160 index points.
+The house price to rent ratio is an indicator of the affordability of owning housing over renting across European countries, with 2015 used as a base year.
+The higher the ratio, the more the gap between house prices and rental rates has widened since 2015 when the index amounted to 100.
 In terms of house price to income ratio, the top three countries were Portugal, Luxembourg, and Hungary

 Homeownership in Europe